Not everyone can have access to saltwater. But almost everyone is within driving distance of a river.

 - Two rod holders built into the hull

-Capable of short overnight trips, the Edge 11 is a versatile and well-made craft.
-It boasts an impressive top speed and top-notch tracking thanks to the sleek and narrow design that gets you where you want to go as quickly as possible.
+Capable of short overnight trips, the Pungo 120 is a versatile and well-made craft.
+It boasts impressive top speed and top-notch tracking thanks to the sleek and narrow design that gets you where you want to go as quickly as possible.

 It’s also stocked with extra features.
-A fishing rod holder has been installed along with a custom fit seating system that will keep most people comfortable.
+A dashboard has been installed along with a custom-fit seating system that will keep most people comfortable.
 But the narrow design may feel a little cramped for those with longer legs.

 Top deck storage is abundant with deck bungees installed on both sides of the cockpit while the stern hatch is large enough to fit your camping gear.

-- Easy to deploy skeg enhances tracking in rough or windy conditions
+- Good tracking in rough or windy conditions

 - Great craft for fishing, touring, or recreation

 An inflatable kayak is never going to give you the performance or durability of a hard-sided kayak.
-But the Intex Challenger K1 provides competent toughness thanks to the puncture-resistant vinyl and two air chambers.
+But the Advanced Frame kayak provides competent toughness thanks to the puncture-resistant vinyl and two air chambers.

-Storage space is often hard to come by for inflatables, but the K1 has a large bungee net stretched across the bow which should fit all of your day trip needs.
+Storage space is often hard to come by for inflatables, but the Advanced Frame has a large bungee net stretched across the bow which should fit all your day trip needs.

-Add in that the K1 is the fraction of the price of most hard-sided river kayaks and you have a reliable and stable introductory vessel.
+Add in that the Advanced Frame is a fraction of the price of most hard-sided river kayaks and you have a reliable and stable introductory vessel.

 - Easy set-up and takedown